OpenNMT/OpenNMT-tf/README.md

 # OpenNMT-tf

-OpenNMT-tf is a general purpose TensorFlow sequence learning toolkit.
+OpenNMT-tf is a general purpose sequence learning toolkit using TensorFlow.
 While neural machine translation is the main target task, it has been designed to more generally support:

 * sequence to sequence mapping
 * sequence tagging